 In a third study on L2 learners of Korean from diverse L1 backgrounds, I collaborated with Sungmi Kwon to investigate the interplay of crosslinguistic influence from the L1 and individual differences during the early weeks of L2 instruction.
 We found evidence that, in L2 speech perception, the L1 has a limited effect at the onset of L2 exposure, but a larger effect at a later, intermediate stage of L2 learning, thus supporting the “Transfer Ramp-up Hypothesis” of L1 influence (Chang & Kwon, 2020).

 Recently, I have started expanding into the area of multilingual development as well.
 For example, a perceptual study with I Lei Chan (Chan & Chang, 2019) found that adult sequential bilinguals from an L1 Mandarin-L2 English background outperformed those from an L1 English-L2 Mandarin or L1 English-L2 intonation language background on L3 perception of tones in Yoruba and Thai.
 However, between the latter groups of bilinguals, L1 English-L2 Mandarin bilinguals showed a slight advantage over L1 English-L2 intonational bilinguals.
 These results suggest that L1 tonal experience has a particularly facilitative effect in L3 tone perception, but that L2 tonal experience also has a facilitative effect, supporting a view of language transfer in L3 perceptual development that privileges L1 but still allows for transfer from L2.
+Work on speech rhythm with Megan M. Brown (Brown & Chang, in press) found a prevailing effect of cross-language similarity in regressive cross-linguistic influence at the phonological level, but also an interaction with order of acquisition privileging L1 status.

 I have also written a review chapter on the phonetics of L2 learning and bilingualism, which was published in the Routledge Handbook of Phonetics (Chang, 2019a).